itdxer/neupy/site/docs/layers/debug.rst

 Explore connection shapes
 --------------------------

-The simples way to debug you connection is just to explore input and output shapes.
+The simplest way to debug network is just to explore input and output shapes.

 .. code-block:: python